 - In Person Classes – Classes in this industry are typically called boot camps. (because the purpose is to get you up to speed in a hurry) Usually, these classes last three or four days and require you to travel to Texas, Alabama, or somewhere in Florida, to get hands-on training on how to inspect and write an auto damage estimate.

-The #1 in-person industry recognized training is a two-week training put on by Vale Training Solutions and the cost is $2995.
+The #1 in-person industry recognized training is a two-week training put on by Vale Training Solutions.

 - Online Training – Lastly, there is online training.
 This option is becoming increasingly popular in the insurance industry.
 I started my own training company, IA Path, to make it easier to become an independent auto adjuster and auto damage appraiser.
 I saw that online adjuster training was not up to par in the insurance industry compared to other industries.
 This option is a good fit for people who are still working, have busy schedules, or cannot make a trip to a distant state.